Your Top 30 Points & Miles Questions Answered

 Yes!
 The obvious way is to earn points without credit cards is by paying cash for flights and hotel stays.
 If you travel frequently for work, this is a great way to rack up extra points on the company’s dime.
 For the rest of us, there are still a few lesser known ways to earn points without signing up for more credit cards.
 They include using online shopping portals, signing up for dining programs, and referring your friends and family to the credit cards you already have.

 Shopping Portals.
 Did you know that every major airline has its own online shopping portal?
 Each one will award bonus points based on your purchases made through the portal.
 They typically offer more points per dollar of spend than you would earn shopping outside the portal.
-For example, at the time of this writing, the Southwest Airlines Rapid Rewards Shopping Portal is offering 4 points per $1 of spend on Clinique products.
+For example, the Southwest Airlines Rapid Rewards Shopping Portal sometimes offers 4 points per $1 of spend on Clinique products.
 If you purchased from Clinique directly with your Southwest card, you’d only earn 1 point per $1 of spend.
 Shopping portals can be a great way to boost your points earning—as long as you aren’t tempted to buy things you don’t need.

 Dining Programs.
 Dining programs are another great way to earn additional points without signing up for a credit card.
 All major airline and hotels have dining programs.
 You simply sign up with the program, register any debit or credit card, and use it at participating restaurants.
 You’ll then earn additional points with each qualifying purchase.
 Many programs also often offer a first time bonus.
 The Southwest Rapid Rewards Dining Program, for example, offers a first time bonus of 1,000 extra points after you spend $25 in 30 days and submit a review.